-> By carrying out the process, you have the ability to mitigate or eliminate risks from your workplace before they even occur.
-The first risk assessment you carry out will be the most resource intensive, since you need to do a review of your entire work system and processes.
-Year-on-year, the process becomes more efficient and processes will continue to be refined and improved.
+By carrying out this four-step process, you have the ability to mitigate or eliminate risks from your workplace before they even occur.
+The first risk assessment you carry out will be the most resource-intensive, since you need to do a review of your entire work system and processes.
+Year on year, the process becomes more efficient and processes will continue to be refined and improved.

-A risk management plan protects a company’s resources
+A risk management plan protects your company’s resources

 Risk management plans don’t simply identify risks, they make it possible for organisations to prioritise them.
 As previously discussed, Step Two of the risk management process involves assessing the risks (see diagram above).
 This is often done on a likelihood/impact matrix to help identify which resources are a priority and how quickly the risks need to be responded to.